Duet3D/wiki-content/Duet3D_hardware/Accessories/Smart_Effector.md

 To program the sensor, send command `M672 S105:aaa:bbb` replacing *aaa* by the desired sensitivity and *bbb* by 255 - *aaa*.
 The green LED will flash 4 times if the command is accepted.
 When you subsequently power up the Smart Effector, the green LED will flash three times instead of twice to indicate that a custom sensitivity is being used.

 To revert to factory settings, send command `M672 S131:131`.
 The green LED will flash 5 times if the command is accepted.
 When you subsequently power up the Smart Effector, the green LED will flash twice to indicate that default settings are being used.

+Some additional programmimg functions are available as follows. `M672 S65:65` reverts the effector to factory settings.
+In this mode, the permitted variation in resistance between the two bridge arms is reduced. `M672 S99:99` responds with two or three flashes of the LED according to whether default or custom sensitivity has been set.
+On version 4 and later hardware, two additional functions are available for checking the noise level. `M672 S47:47` measures the maximum reading over several seconds and reports it as a number of LED flashes.
+This value should normally be below 20 if the effector is not moving and is not subject to any vibration or varying magnmetic fields. `M672 S56:56` is similar but compares the maximum reading with a permitted maximum and reports with a short flash for Pass and a long flash for Fail.

 ## Compatibility with other electronics and firmware